John F. Kennedy assassination Dictabelt recording: Further analysis

 The United States Department of Justice reviewed the HSCA report and the National Academy of Science's study of the sound evidence.
-It reported to the Judiciary Committee on March 28, 1988, and rebuked the HSCA's conclusion of a probable conspiracy.
+It reported to the Judiciary Committee on March 28, 1988 and rebuked the HSCA's conclusion of a probable conspiracy.

-In 2003, an independent researcher named Michael O'Dell reported that both the National Academy and Dr. Thomas had used incorrect timelines because they subtracted time for repeated sections when the playback needle got stuck, but didn't realize that there were also forward skips.
+In 2003, an independent researcher named Michael O'Dell reported that both the National Academy and Dr. Thomas had used incorrect timelines because they subtracted time for repeated sections when the playback needle got stuck but didn't realize there were also forward skips.
 When corrected, these showed the impulses happened too late to be the real shots even with Thomas's alternative synchronization.
 He pointed out that the claim of a 95% or higher probability of a shot from the grassy knoll was logically incorrect.
-It was a 5% chance of finding a match in random noise and did not consider other possible causes.
+It was a 5% chance of finding a match in random noise and didn’t consider other possible causes.

 A November 2003 analysis paid for by the cable television channel Court TV concluded that the putative gunshot impulses did not match test gunshot recordings fired in Dealey Plaza any better than random noise.
 In December 2003, Thomas responded by pointing out what he claimed were errors in the November 2003 Court TV analysis.

 In 2005, five acoustic experts (Linsker, Garwin, Chernoff, Horowitz, and Ramsey) reinvestigated the acoustic recordings and noted several errors made by Thomas.

 In 2013, Professor Larry J. Sabato, Ph.D. commissioned a study on the Dictabelt recording using more modern analytical techniques.
 The report concluded that the recording did not contain sounds of the assassination gunfire and that it would be of "doubtful utility" as evidence to prove or disprove a conspiracy.

-In addition to this, approximately 90% of the witnesses present in Dealey Plaza during the shooting who were cited by the HSCA reported hearing 3 shots or less, while "only a total of four witnesses, out of 178 tabulated, reported shots coming from more than one direction."
+In addition to this, about 90% of the witnesses present in Dealey Plaza during the shooting who were cited by the HSCA reported hearing 3 shots or less, while "only a total of four witnesses, out of 178 tabulated, reported shots coming from more than one direction."